-Beginning in 2012, TWIA's annual budget has been based upon the consolidation of department-level TWIA staff are evaluated against a set of budgets for which department management and performance standards established for each their staff are held accountable.
-The Accounting position, including objective performance measures based upon their department's and their individual roles.
+TWIA staff are evaluated against a set of performance standards established for each position, including objective performance measures based upon their department's and their individual roles.
 Each department head is accountable for his or her department's budget and evaluated against the extent to which objective performance measures established for the department are met.
 Employees within each department are evaluated using objective performance measures.
 Performance evaluation documents reflect these areas of accountability.